SHIVANGIJOSHI/SHIVANGIJOSHI/README.md

 ### Hi, I'm Shivangi Joshi 👋

-I'm a Senior Software Developer Engineer with a passion for building efficient and scalable software systems.
-Over the past few years, I’ve delved deep into the world of microservices, optimized APIs, and tackled complex technical challenges across different domains.
-My journey in tech has been all about exploring new possibilities and pushing the boundaries of what can be achieved with code.
-Oh, and I still find joy in solving chess puzzles, diving into books, and losing myself in music. 🧩📚🎶

-When I’m not busy coding or refining my skills, you’ll find me reading Sherlock Holmes or revisiting the magical world of Harry Potter.
-Yes, I’m a proud Potterhead and a fan of good ol' Sherlock Holmes! 🕵️‍♂️🧙‍♂️
+I’m a Software Engineer by day, but you might also call me a bibliophile, astrophile, and artophile! 📚✨🎨

+My tech journey so far has been a fantastic adventure and full of learning.
+I’m eager to share the insights and experiences I’ve picked up along the way. 🚀💻

+Oh, and I still find joy in chess, sudoku, and mind-bending puzzles, diving into captivating books, exploring random science tidbits, painting, or losing myself in music. 🧩📚🎨🎶

+I’d love to connect and chat about tech, hobbies, or anything else that piques your interest—let’s connect! 🌟

 ---